atom-box/tatll/posts/saludarity.md

 - Coordinate and collaborate.
 We partner with other Indivisible groups on advocacy, elections, and national Indivisible campaigns.
 - Build a strong and strategic movement.
 We focus our efforts to maximize our impact, winning progressive policy victories and taking power at the local, state, and federal level.
 - Nonviolent actions and events.
 All events and actions will be nonviolent.

+## Sign holdings
+Some of these are listed on Mobilize.us but some not.

+These were ongoing as of last time I checked on November 4, 2025:
+Tuesday (2nd and 4th of the month) 4-5: Monona Defends the Constitution (Monona Dr. & Nichols)
+Tuesdays University and Farley (near the VA, near Dykman's Time Shop) 8AM
+Wednesdays 3-5:30: The Bridge Brigade (Foot Bridge over E. Wash near HWY 30)
+Thursdays 4:30-5:30: Vigil for Palestine and Beyond (E. Wilson at John Nolan Dr.
+Fridays 4-5: Hold the WI GOP Accountable (148 E. Johnson)
+Saturdays 9am: Bridge Brigade: (Foot Bridge over E. Wash near HWY 30)